fdu-3307/exp1_HelloGit/README.md

 # exp1_HelloGit
-Example Java project created via STS as Java Project, that we used to;
+Example Java project created via STS as Java Project, to show how to;
 - make a project version controlled via git storing .git in directory in the project itself
 - create remote github project
 - set remote repository of the project to github one created above